Types of Index Funds in India: A Complete Beginner's Guide

-- What are Index funds?
+- What Are Index Funds?

-- Types of Index Funds
+- Types of Index Funds in India

-- Risks associated with index Investing
+- Risks to Consider Before Investing

 - Who Should Invest in Index Funds?